microsoft/azure-pipelines-tasks/Tasks/AzureAppConfigurationExportV10/README.md

 ### Overview

-This task is used to pull key-values from your [App configuration store](https://learn.microsoft.com/azure/azure-app-configuration/quickstart-azure-app-configuration-create) and sets them as Azure pipeline variables, which can be consumed by subsequent tasks.
+This task is used to export key-values from your [App configuration store](https://learn.microsoft.com/azure/azure-app-configuration/quickstart-azure-app-configuration-create) and sets them as Azure pipeline variables, which can be consumed by subsequent tasks.

 ## Contact Information